Average rating of 4.8 out of 5 stars

 Average rating of 5 out of 5 stars

-For aspiring artists interested in making music at home, there has never been a better time than today.
+For aspiring artists who are interested in making music at home, there has never been a better time than right now.
 The options are plentiful, and the prices are a fraction of what they used to be:

-A simple home studio can deliver results that, not too long ago, would have required booking time in a professional studio.
+A simple home studio can deliver results that, not too long ago, would have had to be booked in a professional studio.

-But with the many options currently available online or in stores, it can be challenging to know where to start.
-We've put together a small shopping guide here, with things to consider so you don't end up disappointed when buying your studio equipment.
+But with all the options currently available online or in a shop, it can be difficult to know where to start.
+Here we’ve put together a small shopping guide with things you should keep in mind so you’re not disappointed when buying your studio equipment.

 Audio Interfaces

-The inputs on the audio interface are the only way to get analog sounds such as microphones or guitars, digitally into the computer.
+The inputs on the audio interface are the only way to get analogue sounds from e.g. microphones or guitars, digital into your computer.

-After all, it's the audio interface that processes all audio signals going into and coming out of the computer through analog-to-digital and digital-to-analog converters.
+After all, it’s the audio interface that processes all audio signals that enter the computer and also come out of it, via analogue-to-digital and digital-to-analogue converters.

-Every computer already has audio converters, most of which are integrated on the mainboard, but they are not designed for professional audio quality.
-And while practically any standalone interface offers better converters than those in the computer, audio quality can also be scaled based on price and inputs.
+Every computer already has audio converters, which are usually integrated on the mainboard, but they are not designed for professional audio quality.
+And while practically every standalone interface offers better converters than those in the computer, the audio quality can also be scaled based on the price and the number of inputs.

-First, you need to consider which operating system you have.
+To answer that, you first need to consider what operating system you have?

-For most users (including Apple), a USB interface is the first choice.
-Internal sound cards offer virtually no advantages and are currently scarce on the market.
+For most users (including Apple), a USB interface is therefore the first choice.
+Internal sound cards offer virtually no advantages anymore and are currently hardly available on the market.

-A USB-C-based sound card is currently the best choice and the most future-proof for all operating systems.
+A sound card based on USB-C is currently the best choice and the safest option for all operating systems in the long term.

-The next important question to ask yourself is: How many inputs do you need?
+The next important question you need to ask yourself is: How many inputs do you need?

-The more inputs the sound card has, the more expensive it will be, as each input/output has a component in the form of an AD/DA converter that costs money to produce.
-Therefore, you should carefully consider in advance what devices you own and how many inputs you want to record on.
-Small home setups or guitarists will surely get by with a 2-input interface.
-For semi-professional studios or band recordings, more inputs will surely be needed.
+The more inputs the sound card has, the more expensive it will naturally be.
+Behind each input/output there is a component in the form of an AD/DA converter, which costs money in production.
+That’s why you should think carefully in advance about what devices you have and how many devices you want to record on how many inputs.
+Small home setups or guitarists will surely manage with an interface with 2 inputs.
+For semi-professional studios or band recordings, you’ll almost certainly need more inputs.

 Studio Monitors

-Of all the decisions you have to make when setting up a home studio, this could be the most challenging.
-Judging music will always be a subjective activity, and the same goes for judging how it sounds.
+Of all the decisions you have to make when setting up a home studio, this could be the most difficult.
+Judging music will always be a subjective activity, and the same applies to judging how it sounds.

-However, there are also some general things to consider: Most people want studio speakers that reproduce the sound as neutral as possible and don't overly color or distort your productions.
-For example, monitors should not boost the bass because it disrupts the ability to hear exactly what is happening in the low frequencies; the speakers you listen to music on are not necessarily the speakers you want to make music on.
+At the same time, there are also some general points: Most people want studio speakers that reproduce the sound as neutrally as possible and don’t colour or distort your productions too much.
+Monitors should, for example, not boost the bass, because that interferes with your ability to hear exactly what’s really happening in the low frequencies; the speakers you listen to music on aren’t necessarily the ones you want to make music on.

-Nevertheless, everyone will probably have a slightly different idea of what a neutral sound looks like, and there are other factors that affect the music from the monitors, including size and design.
-All monitors are only as good as the room in which they are used.
+Nevertheless, everyone will probably have a slightly different idea of what a neutral sound image actually sounds like, and there are other factors that influence the music from the monitors, including the size and the design.
+All monitors are really only as good as the room they’re used in.

-Currently, the KRK Rokit series is very popular.
-It comes in various sizes and is very affordable.
-They offer a very neutral sound at a good price-performance ratio.
+Currently very popular are the KRK Rokit series.
+It’s available in different sizes and is very affordable price-wise.
+They offer a very neutral sound at a good price/performance ratio.

 The same can be said for the Yamaha HS series.
-It is only slightly more expensive and has a broad fan base in many home studios worldwide.
+It’s only minimally more expensive and has a broad fan base in many home studios worldwide.

-Mouse, trackpad, keyboard - none of these are particularly intuitive musical tools.
-This means that you need some kind of controller - whether it's a Midi keyboard or a controller with pads - to control or play sounds in your DAW.
-The range of possibilities is once again amazingly large.
+Mouse, trackpad, keyboard - none of these is a particularly intuitive music tool.
+That means you need a kind of controller - whether it’s a midi keyboard or a controller with pads - to control or play sounds in your DAW.
+The range of possibilities is, once again, surprisingly wide.

-If you're looking for something with knobs and something for playing drums, something like the Akai MPK series might be suitable.
-If you want more, choose something larger, like the large MPK series from Akai or the Novation Launchkey series.
+If you’re looking for something with rotary knobs and something for playing drums, something like the Akai MPK series might fit.
+If you want more, you’ll pick something bigger, for example the large MPK series from Akai or the Novation Launchkey series.

-All of these controllers can be integrated more or less seamlessly into any DAW and offer free assignment of the controls to the functions of any software.
-In principle, you can do everything with these controllers - but you also have to set everything up yourself.
+All these controllers can be integrated into any DAW more or less seamlessly and offer flexible assignment of the controls to the functions of any software.
+In principle, you can do anything with these controllers - but you also have to set everything up yourself.

-For those looking for something that mirrors the software on the screen or doesn't require much configuration, you should check out Native Instruments' Maschine or Ableton's Push controller.
+If you’re looking for something that reflects the software on the monitor or doesn’t need to be set up extensively, you should take a look at Native Instruments’ Maschine or Ableton’s Push controller.

-The NI Maschine is a pad-based instrument that can be integrated into Native Instruments' software instruments, samplers, and effects for quick, intuitive editing and performance techniques like pattern editing, step sequencing, and sample slicing.
+The NI Maschine is a pad-based instrument that can be integrated into Native Instruments’ software instruments, samplers and effects to enable quick, intuitive editing and performance techniques such as pattern editing, step sequencing and sample slicing.

 Hardware Instruments, Samplers, Synthesizers

-The vast world of hardware instruments spans many decades of electronic synthesizers, drum machines, sequencers, effects - to name just a few, not to mention all the traditional sound generators like guitars, drums, and pianos.
+The wide world of hardware instruments includes many decades of electronic synthesizers, drum machines, sequencers, effects - to name just a few, not forgetting all the traditional sound generators like guitars, drums and trumpet horns.

-But when it comes to electronic gadgets, despite the allure of classics like the Roland TR-808 or Juno-106, their worldwide fame has driven prices up in recent years; many eBay sellers are asking nearly €4,000 for a Roland TR 808 in good condition.
-Fortunately, for users seeking that classic sound, there is a robust market for modern replicas or affordable recreations from manufacturers.
+But when it comes to electronic gadgets, despite the appeal of classics like the Roland TR-808 or Juno-106, their worldwide fame means that prices have exploded over the past few years; many eBay sellers ask for almost €4,000 for a Roland TR 808 in good condition.
+Fortunately, there is a robust market for modern replicas or cost-effective imitations from the manufacturers for users who are looking for the classic sound.

-For example, the Roland Boutique series is a series of miniature versions of the company's most legendary machines.
-Korg has also done a brisk business reviving various classic machines from the past.
+The Roland Boutique series, for example, is a range of miniature versions of the company’s most legendary machines.
+Korg has also done a lively business with the revival of various classic machines from earlier years.

-Still popular today are grooveboxes.
-These small all-in-one groove monsters were born around the turn of the millennium and were able to fit a complete production in a single box with a sequencer, internal sounds, effects, and even a sampler.
+Grooveboxes are also still particularly popular grooveboxes.
+These small all-in-one groove monsters were created around the turn of the millennium and were able to handle a complete production in a single box with a sequencer, internal sounds, effects and even a sampler.
+In the meantime, the devices have evolved and now form a symbiosis of hardware that drives a software solution.
+Best example: The Maschine by Native Instruments.

-The mixer serves as the central hub in a home recording studio or live setup and should be chosen wisely.
-Many mixers have an integrated audio interface for recording and connecting to the computer.
-We have a large selection of USB, Firewire, and digital mixers for recording your live performances and studio productions.
-Considerations should include how many channels are needed and the effect section.
+The mixing console represents the control centre in a home recording studio or live setup, and you should choose one deliberately.
+Many mixing consoles have a built-in audio interface for recording and connecting to the computer.
+We have a large selection of USB, Firewire and digital mixing consoles for recording your live performances and studio productions.
+Before anything else, you should consider how many channels you need and the effects section.

-The equalizers on the mixer help reduce and boost frequencies, creating a clean, loud signal.
-Smaller mixers with up to 4-6 channels are suitable for solo musicians with XLR and jack inputs for instruments with stereo backing tracks and keyboards.
-But even small bands or home recording setups can achieve good and affordable results with medium-sized studio mixers.
+The equalizers on the mixing console help you reduce and boost frequencies by producing a clean, loud signal.
+Smaller mixing consoles with up to 4-6 channels are suitable for solo musicians with XLR and jack inputs for instruments with stereo backing tracks and keyboards.
+But even band recordings or home recording setups also achieve good and cost-effective results with mid-sized studio mixing consoles.

-Some mixers also have integrated effects such as reverb, delay, chorus, and many other effects that add the finishing touch to the live mix.
-For larger installations and professional touring musicians, mixers with 20 channels and more are available.
+Some mixing consoles also have effects built in, such as delay, chorus and many other effects that give the live mix the finishing touch.
+For larger installations and professional touring musicians, mixing consoles with 20 channels and more are available.